An invitation to Alexandrov geometry: CAT(0) spaces: Space of directions and tangent space

 The corresponding metric space admits a natural isometric identification with the cone $\T'_p=\Cone\Sigma'_p$.
 The elements of $\T'_p$ are equivalence classes for the relation

-The completion of $\T'_p$ is therefore naturally isometric to $\T_p$.
+The completion of $\T'_p$ is therefore naturally isometric to~$\T_p$.

-Elements of $\T_p$ will be called \emph{tangent vectors} at $p$, despite that $\T_p$ is only a metric cone and need not be a vector space.
-Elements of $\T'_p$ will be called \emph{geodesic tangent vectors} at $p$.
+Elements of $\T_p$ will be called \emph{tangent vectors} at $p$, regardless of the fact that $\T_p$ is only a metric cone and need not be a vector space.
+Elements of $\T'_p$ will be called \emph{geodesic tangent vectors} at~$p$.